zuizzms/Web-Development-Microchallenge/ReadME.md

   <li>git clone -> <a href="https://github.com/zuizzms/Web-Development-Microchallenge">https://github.com/zuizzms/Web-Development-Microchallenge</a></li>
   <li>Open up VSCode</li>
   <li>Open up a terminal by pressing Ctrl-T and type "cd Web-Development-Microchallenge"</li>
   <li>Use the template files and get to work.
-You are given a 4 files: index.html, home.html, about.html & contact.html.</li>
+You are given a 4 files: index.html, home.html, about.html & contact.html.
+You may use the given files to use as a template for the contact file.
+Read through the code to see how it all works. </li>
-  <li>We ja</li>

 </ol>

 <h2>Resources:</h2>